CHILD PROOF ADVICE

 Step 3: Give your baby two gentle breaths

-If not breathing, give your baby two little breaths, each lasting just one second.
-Cover your baby’s nose and mouth with your mouth and gently exhale into their lungs only until you see the chest rise.
+If not breathing, give your baby two gentle breaths, each lasting just one second.
+Cover your baby’s nose and mouth with your mouth and gently exhale into their lungs, but only until you see the chest rise.

-Remember that a baby’s lungs are much smaller than yours, so it takes much less than a full breath to fill them.
-Breathing too hard or too fast can force air into the infant’s stomach or damage their lungs.
+Remember a baby’s lungs are much smaller than yours, so it takes much less than a full breath to fill them.
+Breathing too hard or too fast can force air into the infant’s stomach or damage her lungs.

 If her chest doesn’t rise, her airway is blocked.
-Give her First Aid for choking, above.
+Give her First Aid for choking, as shown above.